 Looking for something different to the normal floral wedding bouquet?
-Do you want to have accessories on your wedding day which are just a little bit different?
+Do you want to have accessories, like an alternative button hole, on your wedding day which are just a little bit quirky?

 Alternative options can be a brilliant way to create a lasting keepsake or incorporate your personality into your wedding day.
 Not one is ever the same as the other due to the creatives that work tirelessly to make them all by hand.
 The variety is endless and can incorporate virtually any theme.